craigduncanlab/autostyler/README.md

 This app will take plain text and transform into a .docx file in the output folder

 It uses simple AI to infer styles by document type.
-In other words, I'm using a kind of 'no markdown', but that's not completely true, because even ordinary writing is a kind of markdown, if you know how to interpret it.
+In other words, I'm using a kind of 'no markup', but that's not completely true, because even ordinary writing is a kind of markup, if you know how to interpret it.
 There's meaning in everything!

 It will turn this: